emmacadavra/creature-feature-drf-api/README.md

 #### **Environment Variables and Settings**

-1. Create a file in the main project directory called 'env.py', and add it to the .gitignore file - this files stores private environment variables and must be kept hidden.
+1. Create a file in the main project directory called 'env.py', and add it to the .gitignore file - this file stores private environment variables and must be kept hidden.
 1. Add the key `DATABASE_URL` to env.py and assign it the ElephantSQL URL as a value:
    - `os.environ["DATABASE_URL"] = "postgres://ElephantSQL Database URL"`
 1. Add the key 'SECRET_KEY' to env.py and assign it something secret (and more secure than "SecretKey123"!) as a value: